fvalka/flight-cold-temperature-correction/README.md

 Of course the mountains are not actually higher in winter but the barometric altimeters used in aviation are calibrated to the ISA standard atmostpheric conditions and assume a standard sea level temperature of $15 °C$ with the temperature decreasing with increasing altitude at a rate of $-0.0019812 \frac{°C}{ft}$.

+When the temperature is colder than the standard ISA temperature the barometric altimeter in the plane will show an altitude which is higher than the actual altitude.

 ### Flight Path Angle

 The Flight Path Angle is the angle between the horizontal (ground) and the velocity vector relative to the ground.